 I want to say a few words about the process of justification sanctification glorification.
 It’s important to understand our justification is its entirety, and there’s a lot of confusion out there about being justify by faith vs being justified by works and not bey faith alone.
 I will clarify this confusion so that you can be certain in your justification if you are in Christ.

 Christ is loving and peaceful, He is forgiving and kind.

 I was justified when Jesus was crucified.
 My sin was washed as white as snow.
-That book of life with the records of sins that the post-USSR Russians described to me trying to portray God… It doesn’t exist.
+That book of life with the records of sins that the post-USSR Russians described to me trying to portray an angry judge-God… It doesn’t exist.

 Justification means complete redemption from past sins.
 Sanctification means being set apart for God’s divine purpose.

 And that’s the point I want to convey: the peace of God that passes all understanding is a choice.
 It comes from God, and we choose it with our free will.

 When on Wednesday before our last day of divorce jury trial I shared with my attorney about my peace, she advised me to think it through.
 But when I got on a witness stand the next day, the truth was what I shared: “I had peace.”